oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 navigation properties this replaces the relationship.
 For collection-valued navigation properties this adds to the relationship.

-Payloads with an [OData-Version]{.Keyword} header with a value of `4.01` or greater MAY include nested entities and entity references that specify the full set of to be related entities, or a nested [delta payload](#sec_DeltaPayloads) representing the related entities that have been added, removed, or changed.
+Payloads with an `OData-Version` header with a value of `4.01` or greater MAY include nested entities and entity references that specify the full set of to be related entities, or a nested [delta payload](#sec_DeltaPayloads) representing the related entities that have been added, removed, or changed.
 Such a request is referred to as a "deep update".
 If the nested collection is represented identical to an